“Hearst Magazines and Verizon Media may earn commission or revenue on some items through the links below.”

 He might be quite goofy, but Toy Story's Forky is full of character and charm.
 All you need to dress up like him is a white outfit, a white paper crown, and some colored felt to create his face.
 Pixar sells its own Forky shirt to save you time, if needed.

-This costume will take a little more sewing skills if you have them.
-The original creator took a black shirt and sewed a faux fir trim onto it.
-If you can't sew, you can opt for hot glue.
-Add a brown sash belt and some snow boots to complete the costume.
+This costume will take a little more sewing skills to make the faux fur-lined vest.
+If you can't sew, you can opt for hot glue, though.
+Add a sash belt and some snow boots to complete the costume.

 Goofy's high school crush wears rather simple attire, making it the perfect costume to throw together if you're running low on time.
 She wears a green scoop neck t-shirt, denim capri pants, and red, wavy hair.